CorentinJ/TorchStream/README.md

 # TorchStream

-TorchStream is a library to help ML developers make sequential pytorch models streamable.
+TorchStream is a library to help ML developers stream their pytorch models without retraining nor rewriting them.
+Streaming a model that outputs sequential data (audio, video, text, ...) will reduce its latency or even enable it to work in live applications.

+Check out these live web demos to see what TorchStream does.
+No install or login required!